 - The Google App Engine Flexible environment runs applications within Docker containers and is suitable for applications that require configurable, gradual scaling.

-After connecting the Google App Engine integration to New Relic Infrastructure and waiting a few minutes (based on the polling frequency), you can find and use integration data in Infrastructure Integrations and in Insights:
+After connecting the Google App Engine integration to New Relic and waiting a few minutes (based on the polling frequency), you can find and use integration data:

 Different metrics are available depending on whether your application is running in a standard or flexible environment, so some metrics may not be available for your application.

-GcpAppEngineServiceSampleevents in Insights to view data for the following attributes:
+GcpAppEngineServiceSample events in New Relic to view data for the following attributes:

 Total number of CPU cores allocated to an App Engine flexible environment version.